paul-hammant/imapdigester/README.md

 - User X commented on page (done)
 - User X changed a page (done)
 - User X added a page (done)

+You must configure `my_digesters_setup.py` to set the emails confluence uses to notify you, and a short name for that instance.

 If you're interested in increasing the support for Confluence - (please vote on feature request #41391](https://jira.atlassian.com/browse/CONF-41391)